African Zebra

 Grevy’s zebra

-I invite you to visit Africa, maybe you will be lucky to bump into a solitary zebra or watch the herd head towards a waterhole to drink after a long sunny day.
+I invite you to visit Africa; maybe you’ll be lucky enough to bump into a solitary zebra or watch the herd head toward a waterhole to drink after a long sunny day.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.